 - Emerging management skills including leadership necessary for building and maintaining a food service team.
 Restaurant Operations (Manager Packet)

 - Effective communication skills integral to maintaining rapport with both co-workers and customers.
 Restaurant Operations (Manager Packet)

 - Skills necessary to train entry-level food service employees.
-Hospitality Supervision (Training Video)
+Hospitality Supervision (Training Video or Live Training Demonstration)

 - Technology skills applicable to current food service operations.
 Restaurant Operations (Manager Packet)